gordonguthrie/pometo/docs/user_documentation/variables.md

 1 2 3
 ```

-Variables can be used in place of values in other `Pometo` functions
+Variables can be used in place of values in other `Pometo` functions:

 ```pometo
 A ← 1 2 3